SorensenUCSC/CSE113-wi2024/overview.md

 I will provide 2 office hours per week: Thursdays from 3 - 5 PM.

 My office hours can be remote or in-person.
 My physical office is E2-233.
 I will provide a Zoom link on canvas.
 I manage the office hours through a Google doc sign-up sheet.
-I will reset the list around noon on Thursday and notify with a canvas announcement.
+I will reset the list sometime on Thursday and notify with a canvas announcement.
 Any name on the list before then will be erased.

 Please sign up for only 1 slot at a time.
 If there is no other student waiting at the end of your slot, you are welcome to stay.
 If you want to discuss an issue that you think others might also be interested in, please add the issue to the spreadsheet.
 If you see your issue listed, please add your name and we add more people to the discussion.